Day 01: Arrive Kathmandu (1,300m/4,264ft)

 The trail offers a bird’s eye view of the glacial action that feeds the upper Dudh (milk) Khola.
 From the Pawar Himal, the Salpudanda Glacier merges with the Ponkar Glacier below the medial Ponkar Lake (trapped between their moraines) and is then joined by the western Kechakyu Glacier to form the Bimthang Glacier that exists the valley.

 From Dangboche Kharka the gradient eases and the trail follows the curve of the lateral moraine of the Salpudanda/Bimthang glacier into the lovely Bimthang Valley.
 A T-junction indicates a path up over the moraine to the Ponkar Lake or down to the scenic settlement of Bimthang (plain of sand).
 The Kechakyu Himal rises to the north and Manaslu’s northeast face and connecting ranges stand high above the valley to the east.

 Bimthang is now the summer grazing settlement for the people of Samdo.
-Before the closure of the Tibetan border it was an important trading post.
-The Tibetan Khampa warriors held a centre here in the 1970s.
+Before the closure of the Tibetan border, it was an important trading post.
+The Tibetan Khampa warriors held a center here in the 1970s.

 Day 21: Trek to Gho (2,515m/8,250ft) 5-6 hrs